 Vanessa Shelton ‘Chapter of the Year’ Award

-Applications are now being accepted for the 2021 Quill and Scroll Vanessa Shelton Chapter of the Year Award.
-The deadline is June 4, and the winner will be announced in June.
+Applications are now being accepted for the 2022 Quill and Scroll Vanessa Shelton Chapter of the Year Award.
+The deadline is June 4, and the winner will be announced in early September.
 The form is just below this announcement.

 Over the past 95 years, Quill and Scroll has granted charters to more than 11,000 schools around the world.
 When a school’s journalism program receives its charter, students in the school begin a Quill and Scroll chapter there.
 Quill and Scroll does not dictate how active a chapter should be, but the organization’s “Chapter Manual” does provide some guidance on the value of an “active chapter,” the activities it may engage in, and its general goals: